 More or less rounded in shape, its size can reach or even exceed that of an apple.
-Over time, its skin changes from bright red to very dark brown or black, and its flesh from pale yellow to brown.
-When the truffle is very ripe, its flesh is black, veined with white.
+Gradually, its skin turns from bright red to very dark brown or black, and its flesh from pale yellow to brown.
+When the truffle is fully ripe, its flesh is black, veined with white.
 On the nose, a very powerful and incomparable fragrance, reminiscent of the smell of damp undergrowth, earth, humus and mushrooms.
 On the palate, both soft and crunchy, it reveals a subtle and refined taste.

-Black truffles go very well with eggs (in omelet, scrambled or boiled), pasta, risotto, game, fish, as well than meats and poultry.
+Black truffles go very well with eggs (omelette, scrambled or boiled), pasta, risotto, game, fish, as well as meat and poultry.

-Fresh truffles can be stored in the refrigerator (between 2 ° C and 5 ° C) in an airtight box lined with absorbent paper, to be changed every day.
+Fresh truffles can be stored in the refrigerator (between 2°C and 5°C) in an airtight box lined with absorbent paper, which must be changed daily.

-Tip : place fresh eggs in the box with the truffles.
+Trick : place fresh eggs in the box with the truffles.
 The aromas of the truffle will penetrate the porous shell of the egg and therefore flavor it naturally.
-Perfect for your omelets and scrambles!
+Perfect for your omelettes and scrambled eggs!

 The right amount